cloudboostingservice/Dayrize-SRE-Study-docs/_sources/autoapi/app/errors/custom/index.rst

 .. autoapi-nested-parse::

-   Module: Custom Application Error Handling
+   Errors - Custom Error Handling
    =========================================

    This module introduces the CustomError class to manage a wide range of application errors beyond authentication issues.
 It allows for specifying error messages, HTTP status codes, and additional payload for a rich error reporting experience.
 The CustomError class enhances the application's ability to communicate errors clearly and effectively.